CIG-UCL/polaffini/README.md

 `-k` (default: 0) Kissing mapping: meets at location alpha on the diffeomorphic path.\
 polaffini parameters\
 `-transfo` (default: 'affine') Type of the local tranformations ('affine' or 'rigid').\
-`-sigma` (default: 15) Standard deviation (in mm) for the Gaussian kernel.
+`-sigma` (default: 'silverman') Standard deviation (in mm) for the Gaussian kernel.
 The higher the sigma, the smoother the output transformation.
 Use inf for affine transformation.\
 `-alpha` (default: 1) Position of the overall transformation on the diffeomorphic path from identity to the transfo from moving to reference (e.g. use 0.5 for half-way registration).\
 `-wbg` (default: 1e-5) Weight of the global background transformation for stability.\
 `-downf` (default: 4) Downsampling factor of the transformation.\